The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 A few of the amenities passengers can enjoy on board Trenitalia’s Frecciarossa and Frecciargento high-speed trains from Florence to Venice include Executive, Business and Premium classes, as well as Standard or Economy service.
 Transport via Intercity and IntercityPlus trains allows for first and second class passengers with air-conditioned seating.
 Mini-bars, restaurant carriages, sleeping carriagess and bike storage are provided on several Florence to Venice trains.
 Passengers travelling on Italo trains can enjoy Smart, Comfort, Prima and Club Executive class seating, and the on-board amenities vary according to your travel arrangements.
 General amenities, such as reclining leather seats, assistance for disabled passengers, travelling with pets, free Wi-Fi, entertainment coaches, vending machines and luggage racks lockers and glove compartments are available for several passengers.
 Fast-track services are reserved for Prima and Club Executive ticket holders only.

 When taking the train from Florence to Venice, you can choose to depart from train stations like Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
-Your route can end in train stations such as Venezia Mestre, Venezia Santa Lucia and Venice.
+Your trip can end in train stations such as Venezia Mestre, Venezia Santa Lucia and Venice.

 Omio customers who travel this route most frequently depart from Firenze Santa Maria Novella and arrive in Venezia Mestre.